Federal Land Development Authority: Other information

-Felda in Sarawak
+In Sarawak

 Felda did not have a significant presence in Sarawak.
 There is only one Felda project in Sarawak, which is located at Kampung Sampadi, Lundu District, near Kuching.
 However, this project differs from typical Felda colonies in peninsular Malaysia that local villagers who are hired to work here were not allocated with or resettled to any of the lands worked on, unlike their counterparts in West Malaysia.

 Oil palm development in Sarawak is under the purview of Sarawak Ministry of Land Development (MLDS) and Sarawak Ministry of Rural Development (MRDS).
 Meanwhile, Sarawak Ministry of Planning and Resource Management is responsible for land administration.
 There are two statutory bodies responsible of oil palm development, namely Sarawak Land Consolidation and Rehabilitation Authority (SALCRA) and the Land Custody and Development Authority (LCDA).
 SALCRA uses a model of two-way partnership between the state agency and native land owners.
 Meanwhile, LCDA uses a joint venture model involving state agency, native land owners, and private investors.